 The main train station in Bangkok, and the final stop for trains heading north from Surat Thani, is Bangkok Hua Lamphong Railway Station.

-How to travel from Koh Lanta to Bangkok
+How to travel by train from Koh Lanta to Bangkok

 The journey by train from Koh Lanta to Bangkok starts with a ferry journey to the mainland.
 If you travel with the Phantip Travel company you will be picked up by minivan from your hotel in Koh Lanta and taken to Khlong Mak Pier, which is a car ferry on the north island of Koh Lanta.
 By car ferry the journey to the mainland takes only 15 to 20 minutes to travel about 1 km across the sea.
 From the mainland the next stage of the journey is to travel by road to Surat Thani Railway Station to board a direct train to Bangkok.
 The joint minivan, ferry and bus service operated by Phantip Travel take between 7 hours 20 minutes and 8 hours to complete the journey all the way from your hotel in Koh Lanta to Surat Thani Railway Station.